 Act 4, Scene 1 Setting: The English camp near Agincourt

 King Henry is discussing the dangers the English army shall soon face with his brothers when Sir Thomas Erpingham arrives.
-The asks to borrow his cloak (to disguise himself) and then tells all he would like to be alone with his thoughts.
+The king asks to borrow his cloak (to disguise himself) and then tells all he would like to be alone with his thoughts.
 After the lords depart, Pistol enters and converses with a disguised Henry.
-Pistol says some kind, and some not so kind, things about the king and the king tells Pistol his name is Harry le Roy, a Welshman.
+Pistol says some kind, and some not so kind, things about the king, and the king tells Pistol his name is Harry le Roy, a Welshman.
 When asked if he knows Fluellen, Henry answers that he does and that he is a kinsman of his.
 Pistol than curses them both and departs after telling Henry his name.
 Fluellen and Gower enter and briefly discuss how an army camp should be run, much to Henry's joy.
 They depart and three soldiers (John Bates, Alexander Court and Michael Williams) enter.
 Henry begins a long conversation with the men on the discourses of war and the relationship between monarch and subject, among other things.
-The king, still disguised, then says that he will never be ransomed, the soldiers claim that, if they die in battle, the king may ransom himself and they would be none the wiser, and, to this, Henry replies that he would never trust the king again if he were to do such a thing.
+The king, still disguised, then says that he will never be ransomed; the soldiers claim that, if they die in battle, the king may ransom himself, and they would be none the wiser; and to this, Henry replies that he would never trust the king again if he were to do such a thing.
 Williams does not care for this comment against his monarch and challenges the disguised king to a duel if they both survive the battle.
-The two men exchange gages so they may remember one another and the soldiers depart.
-After which, the king delivers a lengthy soliloquy on what it is to be a king.
+The two men exchange gages so they may remember one another, and the soldiers depart, allowing Henry to deliver a lengthy soliloquy on what it is to be a king.
 He is then summoned by Erpingham to rejoin his troops.
-When he leaves Henry then prays to God not to be judged upon his father's usurpation of the throne from Richard and to give he and his men good fortune.
+When he leaves, Henry then prays to God not to be judged upon his father's usurpation of the throne from Richard and to give he and his men good fortune.
 He is then summoned once again by his brother Gloucester to end the scene.